 If you have private student loans and lose your job, you might be able to get a deferment or forbearance—if the lender offers these options.
 Call your lender to find out about reducing or delaying payments on a private student loan.

 If you can’t pay your other bills, such as credit card bills, call the creditor.
 Ask if you can get an interest rate reduction (which will lower your payments) or smaller monthly minimum payments.
 Most creditors are willing to work with you if you get in touch with them before you miss your first payment.

 Questions for Your Attorney

-- May I cancel my lease if I lost my job?
+- How can I get out my rental lease if I lost my job?